-Elbow pain and injuries
+Elbow Pain and Injuries

-Elbow pain or injuries that have resulted from work activities such as repetitive heavy or awkward use of the arm or contusions or falls that occurred at work need to be evaluated by employee health.
+Elbow pain or injuries that have resulted from work activities such as repetitive heavy or forceful use of the arm or contusions or falls that occurred at work need to be evaluated by employee health.
 Suspected fractures require emergent evaluation.
 If the employee has elbow pain but is uncertain what is causing it, he/she should have an evaluation by his/her personal physician.
 If the employee uses a computer at work, he/she should make sure it is set up to fit his or herself.
 This can be checked by reviewing the Computer Workstation Self Evaluation.
-These are given to each new employee who does computer work during his/her physical at employee health.
+These are given to each new employee who does computer work during his/her health screening at employee health.
 If after reviewing the checklist the employee still has questions, he/she should call the Workers' Compensation unit and arrange for a workstation evaluation.
 While awaiting medical evaluation the employee may take an over-the-counter agent such as Tylenol or Advil if he/she has no allergic or medical conditions associated with taking these agents.